sztyborek/martasztybor.pl/_posts/2015-10-19-negative-padding-unboxing-the-box-model.md

 }
 {% endhighlight %}

 How the element would be rendered then?
-Well...

-// Illustration

-The main problem with the negative padding is for browser to determine the element's `width` property.
-How would the browser perform the calculations when negative padding values were allowed?
-The content would overflow outside the border making it even more hard [when `box-sizing: border-box` set](https://css-tricks.com/box-sizing/).
+These are mostly my thoughts and deductions about negative values in CSS box model.
+If you stumbled upon any reliable resource that explains the decision behind allowing negative margin and disallowing negative padding, feel free to share in the comments!

 For deeper understanding issues mentioned in this article I recommend reading:
 MDN, W3C recommendation, other resources...

-These are mostly my thoughts and deductions about negative values in CSS box model.
-If you stumbled upon any reliable resource that explains the decision behind allowing negative margin and disallowing negative padding, feel free to share in the comments!

 Thank you for reading!